← All Stories

 Chapter 3: What the Cold Made of Her

 The bottom of the Arctic Ocean is not somewhere you can picture easily.
 The pressure alone is enough to crush anything familiar.
 It is dark in a way that makes dark feel like the wrong word.
-Cold in a way that has stopped being temperature and become something more like the natural state of matter.
+Cold in a way that has stopped being temperature and become something closer to the natural state of matter.

 Sedna fell through all of it.